 9. A peacock’s crest acts as a sensor for mating.

 A female peacock features unique sensors in its crest that allow it to detect the vibrations of a mate who is located far away.
-According to The Atlantic, the plumage is tuned to vibrate at the same frequency the exhibiting peacock shakes his tail.
+According to The Atlantic, the plumage is tuned to vibrate at the same frequency at which the exhibiting peacock shakes his tail.

 When a male peacock fans out its tail, the female rattles it at a rate of 26 times a second, creating a shock wave that shakes the female’s head for attention.